microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 # Merge

 If the pull request review goes well, a project maintainer will merge your changes.
-Thank you for helping improve MixedRealityToolkit!
+Thank you for helping improve the Mixed Reality Toolkit!